data-mining/gapic-docs-samples/code-samples/TUTORIAL.md

  1. `samples:`
     `standalone:`
-   - header defining each code sample's `region_tag:` identifier
+   - header defining each code sample's `target:` identifier
    - allows for selection of specific `calling_forms:` templates to render (covered in the [`AUTHORING_GUIDE.md`](AUTHORING_GUIDE.md)
  2. `sample_value_sets:`
    - defines the sample structure and data